-Chemo may be used if the cancer has spread outside the prostate gland and hormone treatment isn’t working.
+Chemo may be used if the cancer has spread outside the prostate gland.
 It’s not used for early prostate cancer.

 Side effects of chemo

 There are ways to treat most chemo side effects.
-If you have side effects, talk to your cancer care team so they can help.
+If you have side effects, talk to your doctor so they can help.